 - Graduate from the Story: Subverted.
-Will and Carlton graduate from high school in the season 3 finale, and the episode was written as a potential series finale just in case it came to that, but the show was picked back up and lasted another three seasons.
+Will and Carlton graduate from high school in the Season 3 finale, and the episode was written as a potential series finale just in case it came to that, but the show was picked back up and lasted another three seasons.

 - Grand Finale: Geoffrey moves back to England to be with his son.
-Philip, Vivian and their children move to different parts of the northeast.
+Phil, Vivian and their children move to different parts of the northeast.
 Will stays in California so that he can finish his college coursework.

 - Groin Attack: Attempted upon Carlton by a girl who had been bullying Ashley.
-He had been trying to preach non-violence to her, and immediately before that, said that she could not make him angry.Carlton: You know, Paula, even the great Martin Luther King probably drew the line somewhere!
+He had been trying to preach non-violence to her, and immediately before that, said that she could not make him angry:Carlton: You know, Paula, even the great Martin Luther King probably drew the line somewhere!